multi-annual energy planning

 Source: RTE, SDES, DGEC

-Energy consumption is expected to decrease by up to 50% by 2050.
-The electrification of transport and heating systems in particular, thanks to improved efficiency, will play a significant role.
-Energy sobriety will need to complement this effort, with its expected contribution ranging between 15% and 20%.
+Energy consumption is expected to fall by up to 50% by 2050.
+The electrification of transport and heating systems in particular, thanks to improved efficiency, will go part of the way.
+Energy sobriety will have to do the rest, its contribution estimated between 15% and 20%.

 51%